GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions _(currently v3.5)_ of this repo here: https://github.com/Gramps/GodotSteam/releases

+**Version 3.6 Changes**
+- Added: newest functions for Apps, Friends, and UserStats
+- Added: all functions and callbacks for Videos

 **Version 3.5 Changes**
 - Added: all Music Remote functions, callbacks, enums, and constants
 - Added: all Parties functions, callbacks, enums, and constants